Mela User Guide

 Accent

-Sets the amount of accent applied to notes at odd grid positions.
+Scales the velocities of notes at odd grid positions.

 Shuffle